Best Company for UK Holiday Home Rentals

 This historic room features an inglenook fireplace, with a woodburner, beautiful parquet flooring, and exposed original oak beams.
 It is furnished with a two-seater sofa and two beautiful leather “bucket” chairs, while a resplendent chess table is laid up ready for a game and a long case clock watches silently over the scene.
 This room was originally the servants’ quarters, where they would have cooked extravagant meals in the large fireplace, which would have also heated their masters in the bedroom above.

-The snug features a stone hearth and woodburner, beautiful parquet flooring, and exposed original beams.
-With its large antique desk, seating, and bookcases full of a wide choice of books, this is a great room to hide away to read, relax or work.
+The library features a stone hearth and woodburner, beautiful parquet flooring, and exposed original beams.
+With its antique desk, seating, and bookcases full of a wide choice of books, this is a great room to hide away to read, relax or work.

 The handy utility room is where the washer and dryer are located, as well as a sink and cupboards housing an iron and all the various appliances’ operating and maintenance manuals.